Dear Members,

 Auditors

-the ensuing Annual General Meeting to hold the office from the conclusion of this Annual General Meeting until the conclusion of 30th Annual General Meeting and at such remuneration as may mutually be agreed upon between the auditors and the Board of Directors of the Company."
+?
+M/s.
+BAS & Co.
+LLP, Chartered Accountants, (having FRN 323347E/E300008) as Statutory Auditors of the Company to hold the office until the conclusion of 35th Annual General Meeting and at such remuneration as may mutually be agreed upon between the auditors and the Board of Directors of the Company."

-The Company has received letter from them to the effect that their appointment, if made, would be within the prescribed limits under Section 139(2) of the Companies Act, 2013 and that they are not disqualified for such appointment within the meaning of Section 139 (1) of the said Act
+The Company has received letter from them to the effect that their appointment, if made, would be within the prescribed limits under Section 139(2) of the Companies Act, 2013 and that they are not disqualified for such appointment within the meaning of Section 139 (1) of the said Act.

 Auditors Report